ev-map/EVMap/README.md

 features and how they can be obtained in our [documentation page](doc/api_keys.md).

 There are three different build flavors, `googleNormal`, `fossNormal` and `googleAutomotive`.

-- The `foss` variants only use Mapbox data and should run on most Android devices, even without Google Play Services.
+- The `foss` variants only use OSM data and should run on most Android devices, even without Google Play Services.
     - `fossNormal` is intended to run on smartphones and tablets, and also includes the Android Auto app for use on the car display (however for that to work, the Android Auto app is